 Atahualpa, who had defeated his brother Waskar, met the Spaniards – speeches were exchanged, and Spanish horsemanship was shown off while the drinks were passed around.
 This convivial start lasted less than 24 hours.
 Pizarro attacked the Incas the next day, his cannons and firearms ensuring a total victory where 7,000 Incas were killed against zero Spanish losses.
 Atahualpa was hit a blow on the head and captured alive.
 Pizarro (or Atahualpa) stipulated that the king would receive his freedom if a room measuring 6.2 x 4.8 metres were filled with all the treasures the Incas could provide up to a height of 2.5 m.
 The Incas complied and over the next months with Atahualpa still ruling his empire from captivity, the loot was assembled.
 Pizarro, meanwhile, sent out reconnaissance missions to see what else might be of interest in the Inca Empire, notably to the capital Cusco.
 Rather unsportingly, Atahualpa was executed on 26 July 1533.
 Pizarro was later rebuked by his own monarch for this act of treachery, but it may have been the conquistador's intention to subdue the Incas with this single blow against the ruler they considered nothing less than a god.

-Hernando Pizarro (1501-1578) reported back to his father that Cusco was a city shimmering with gold.
+Hernando Pizarro (1501-1578) reported back to his brother that Cusco was a city shimmering with gold.
 As the Spaniards marched south they received food and military assistance from peoples only too glad to free themselves from the yoke of Inca rule.
 A brief resistance was met and defeated en route to Cusco, and then the capital itself fell without much fuss on 15 November 1533.
 The Coricancha was stripped of its golden sheeting, and anything else of value was pocketed from exotic feathers to emeralds.
 Everything about the campaign so far seemed remarkably easy, but the Inca house of cards was not yet totally collapsed.

 Manco Inca Yupanqui